wwalterr/dailly/README.md

 Open [localhost:19002](http://localhost:19002/) where a QR code can be scanned using Expo Go or launch the application in a virtual or real device, by pressing `a` in the CLI.

-> Optionally you start the application server to run directly in a device using `yarn android`
+> Optionally you can start the application server directly in a device `yarn android`

 To build the application see the [reference](https://docs.expo.io/distribution/building-standalone-apps/#3-start-the-build).